margaretmf/margaretmf.github.io/creativewriting.md

 ---

+## Belief ##
+A belief is a tiny seed within one's heart that points to someone's core values.

 ## Relationship to Art ##
 * Learned about history through a song and learned about gender stereotyping through music that reminded me of listening to song lyrics to interpret deep things about relationships and literature
 * Developed a heart for my favorite groups, The Wailin' Jennys, Ruth Moody, The Riverside Group, and Corinne Bailey Rae